-Your system may be set up to automatically send alert messages to a pager as certain conditions occur in your system.
+Your system may be set up to automatically send messages to several pagers (4 pagers for VISTA-20P Series, 2 pagers for VISTA-15P Series) as certain conditions occur in your system.

-- The following events can be programmed by your installer to be sent to the pagers: arming and disarming[†], alarms, and trouble conditions. († reports when arming/disarming from a keypad using a security code; auto-arming/disarming, arming with assigned button, and keyswitch arming do not send pager messages.) - You can also program the system to send an automatic pager message to alert you in the event that someone has not arrived home (disarmed the system) within a defined period of time (see the Scheduling section for details on "latch key report"). - Your installer programs the pager phone numbers and reporting events. - The pager message consists of a 7-digit system status code that indicates the type of condition that has occurred. - An optional, predefined 16-digit character string can precede the 7-digit system status code; these characters can consist of a PIN no., subscriber account no., or any additional data that you may wish to have sent to the pager. - The pager display format is as follows: 3-digit Event Code
+- The following events can be programmed by your installer to be sent to the pagers: arming and disarming[†], alarms, and trouble conditions. († reports when arming/disarming from a keypad using a security code; auto-arming/disarming, arming with assigned button, and keyswitch arming do not send pager messages.) - You can also program the system to send an automatic pager message to alert you in the event that someone has not arrived home (disarmed the system) within a defined period of time (see the Scheduling section for details on programming a "latch key report"). - Your installer programs the pager phone numbers and reporting events. - The pager message consists of a 7-digit system status code that indicates the type of condition that has occurred. - An optional, predefined 16-digit character string can precede the 7-digit system status code; these characters can consist of a PIN no., subscriber account no., or any additional data that you may wish to have sent to the pager. - The pager display format is as follows: Optional 16 digits 3-digit Event Code ψ

-Optional 16 digits → AAAAAAAAAAAAA - BBB - CCCC ← 1-digit partition + 3-digit User or Zone No.
+AAAAAAAAAAAAA - BBB - CCCC ← 1-digit Partition No. + 3-digit Zone No. or User No.